AlexPetul/django_custom_jsonfield/README.md

 ### Installation

-To install the package, run:
+To install the minimal version of the package, run:

 ```text
 pip install django_custom_jsonfield